Analyze the adoption of a feature

 To turn the template into a dashboard, follow these steps:

-Your dashboard is now ready for use.
+Your dashboard is now ready to use.

 Check out this article to learn more about dashboards, and this article to learn more about templates in Amplitude.